ucsb-cs56-projects/cs56-games-connectfour/README.md

 the previous version has a significantly different structure than the current version, it may be helpful to see the features implemented and working correctly to get an idea of how to proceed.
-As you first begin to read the code and get a feel for the project, we suggest going through the GUI pakcage first.
+As you first begin to read the code and get a feel for the project, we suggest going through the GUI package first.
 Follow the basic flow of the game, starting with `StartScreen` then `MainMenu` and so on.
 Once the game is started, nearly everything responds to mouse click events, so really try to understand the `MouseClass` in `Board`.
 Then dive into the